rwth-acis/Serious-Game-Framework/README.md

 ### Game designers

-Even though not feature complete, we plan to give game designers full control over the creation of the games in the context of dragging and dropping tiles into predetermined slots.
+The game designers have full control over the creation of the games.
+They can create and edit game components like galleries, connections and levels in a game.
 We started in the context of Medical Education, however the basic concepts of the game could be applied to any topic given the proper tiles and connections.

 #### Learning analytics